matrix-org/matrix-spec-proposals/proposals/2666-get-rooms-in-common.md

 rooms you have in common before you accept an invite.

-While this information can be determined if the user has full access to member state for all rooms, modern clients often implement "lazy-loadeding", so they often only have state for a subset of all rooms the user is in.
+While this information can be determined if the user has full access to member state for all rooms, modern clients often implement "lazy-loading", so they often only have a subset of state for the rooms the user is in.
 Therefore, the homeserver should have a means to provide this information.

 This proposal aims to implement a simple mechanism to fetch rooms you have in common with another user.